Chad Pennington: Personal life

 Pennington married his college girlfriend, Robin Hampton, on March 1, 2001.
 He famously brought his Jets' playbook on his honeymoon.
-The couple have three sons together.
+The couple have three sons together, one of whom, Cole, spent three seasons as a quarterback on the Marshall football roster before transferring to Gardner–Webb after the 2024 season.
 Pennington and his family currently reside in Woodford County, Kentucky.

 1st and 10 Foundation

 Chad and Robin Pennington created the 1st and 10 Foundation in 2003 with the mission to build stronger communities by funding programs and institutions that seek to improve quality of life throughout West Virginia, Tennessee, and the New York metropolitan area.
 Since its inception in 2003, the foundation has given more than half a million dollars to different charitable organizations.

 Stock contractor

 Pennington created #10 Bucking Bulls with partner JW Hart.
 He hauled bulls to the PBR Finals several times, with the most famous being #121, Cat Man Do.

-High School Football Coach

-He was hired in 2018 to be coach of Lexington, Kentucky's Sayre School's new football team.
-In his first year of coaching he led the team to a 3–5 record.